The Core Component Image Component is an adaptive image component.

 For more information about Core Component versions and releases, see the document Core Components Versions.

 The Image Component comes with robust responsive features ready right out of the box.
 At the page template level, the design dialog can be used to define the default widths of the image asset.
-The Image Component will then automatically load the correct width to display depending on the size of the browser window.
+The Image Component automatically loads the correct width to display depending on the size of the browser window.
 As the window is resized, the Image Component dynamically loads the correct image size on the fly.
 There is no need for component developers to worry about defining custom media queries since the Image Component is already optimized to load your content.

 In addition, the Image Component supports lazy loading to defer loading of the actual image asset until it is visible in the browser, increasing the responsiveness of your pages.